 In 2014, we experimented with Smart Citizen Kit, an open source device that monitors the environment.
 The technology was not yet ready at that moment, but that the exchange of experiences helped us understand what the possibilities are of citizen science.

-Waag Society runs the Amsterdam Smart Citizen Lab in cooperation with the City of Amsterdam (CTO), HvA, RIVM, SenseMakers, Alterra, AMS, Amsterdam Economic Board, Fablab Amsterdam and Waag's Open Wetlab.
+Waag runs the Amsterdam Smart Citizen Lab in cooperation with the City of Amsterdam (CTO), HvA, RIVM, SenseMakers, Alterra, AMS, Amsterdam Economic Board, Fablab Amsterdam and Waag's Open Wetlab.
 This initiative is internationally supported by Fablab Barcelona, Microgiants, FutureEverything en Dundee University.
 Supported by the EU Making Sense programme in 2016-2018.